The factorization theory of Thom spectra and twisted non-abelian Poincar\'e duality: Preliminaries

 Roughly speaking, an operad $\mathcal{O}$ consists of a symmetric sequence $(\mathcal{O}(n))$ with maps

 satisfying equivariance and associativity conditions, with a unit map $I \to \mathcal{O}(1)$.

-\begin{ex} We will mainly be interested in the following operads in the category of topological spaces (with cartesian product, and unit the one-point space $*$):

-1. Let $U$ be an inner product space of countably infinite dimension.
-Define the linear isometries operad $\mathcal{L}$ by $\mathcal{L}(n) = Isom(U^n,U)$, the space of linear isometric embeddings $U^n \to U$, with composition product given by multicomposition of linear embeddings and unit $id: U \to U$. $\mathcal{L}$ is an $E_{\infty}$ operad, that is, all of its spaces are weakly equivalent to a point.
+\begin{ex} We will mainly be interested in the following operads in the category of topological spaces (with cartesian product, and unit the one-point space $*$): \begin{itemize} \item Let $U$ be an inner product space of countably infinite dimension.
+Define the linear isometries operad $\mathcal{L}$ by $\mathcal{L}(n) = Isom(U^n,U)$, the space of linear isometric embeddings $U^n \to U$, with composition product given by multicomposition of linear embeddings and unit $id: U \to U$.
+The linear isometries operad $\mathcal{L}$ is an $E_{\infty}$ operad, that is, all of its spaces are weakly equivalent to a point.